DeletedUser-9999/coolcottontail.github.io/_posts/2020-04-01-topics-in-science-olympia.md

 image: assets/images/icc1.jpg
 course: true
 comments: false
-excerpt: "A Science Olympiad prep course: learn about public health and the science of epidemiology."
+excerpt: "Learn about public health and the science of epidemiology."
 ---

 A Science Olympiad prep course, but people who aren’t interested in doing Science Olympiad are welcome as well; learn about public health and the science of epidemiology.